clifford2/influxdb-ppc64le/README.md

 - v1.8.0
 - v2.0.0-beta.13

-Both were built from the source code at <https://hub.docker.com/_/influxdb>.

 For **v1.8.0**, I used the commit tagged `v1.8.0`, and created a custom `Dockerfile`, available in `Dockerfile-v1.8.0-ppc64le`, which builds the images by: